sonet/silverstripe-vagrant/README.md

-# Vagrant Silverstripe Development Environment
+# Vagrant PHP Silverstripe & Node.js w/ PostgreSQL Dev Environment

 This is a base vagrant virtual RHEL based system with Apache, PHP, and PostgreSQL intended for SilverStripe or PHHP development.